We are registered NDIS providers!

 Degenerative diseases is an umbrella term used to describe a disease that progresses, and unfortunately worsens over time.
 This includes MS, AS, Parkinson’s Disease, Dementia, Alzeihmers, and Huntingtons.

 Brain injury is an umbrella term used to describe any sort of injury to the brain.
 This encompasses an injury from blunt force (i.e. Traumatic Brain Injury from accidents), seizures, stroke, Transient Ischemic Attack (TIA), infection, a lack of oxygen, or even tumour.
 Brain injuries can result in difficulties in:

 At Spot our experienced therapists provide evidence-based therapy targeted directly to the acquired difficulty.
 We also…

 Often those with ASD have difficulty with; hitting their language and play-skills milestones, social communication, speech, language and/or literacy.
 But…ASD is different for everyone!
 This means that therapy needs to be tailored to the person with ASD, and take into account their strengths as well as their difficulties.

 Anyone can make a referral to our service and access therapy straight away from home, school, or hospital!

-Subscribe to our news and we’ll be in touch soon to discuss the next steps for your free consult.
+Fill out the form below and we’ll be in touch to discuss the next steps for your free consultation